Merctron/merctron.github.io/statics/essays/something-is-easier-than-nothing.md

 ## Conclusion

 My growth after reading this book has been as exponential as 10x is non-linear.
 I don't think I learned anything new but reading mostly sensible advice about focus, framing, burnout, and building teams, was good as a reminder.
 Repitition does have value afterall but it affords progress that is most decidedly incremental.
+Then again, I'm not Benjamin Hardy bootstrapping his family:

+> Yes, in 2018, we technically went from zero to five kids.
+10x transformation.